I really love to read! When I was a kid instead of sleeping with toys, I would sleep with a book.

 Two years ago, my main goal was to “collect” a lot of books, so later I could build an enormous library.
 But my perspective changed!

 Right now, I only buy the physical version of a book if it really interests me.
 Most of the times, I listen to the audiobook first, and only then I decide if I want to buy a physical copy.

+There are a few reasons that made me change my perspective.
 I remember reading a book last year from Marie Kondo: “The Life-Changing Magic of Tidying: A Simple, Effective Way to Banish Clutter Forever”, and the author recommends to only keep things that “sparkle joy”.

 I get rid of a bunch of clothes and items only because of that book.
 But I couldn’t get rid of books, because I wanted to grow my collection, and so it didn’t make sense (at the time) to give them away.